Buyer note: confirm assumptions before quoting

 Email: [Contact form on bohua-casting.com]

-Request a Quote: Share your technical drawings (STEP/IGES/PDF), annual volume forecast, and quality requirements.
-We'll provide a detailed quotation within 48 hours, including:
+Request a Quote: Share your technical drawings (STEP/IGES/PDF), annual volume forecast, machining scope and quality requirements.
+A useful quotation should separate:

 - •Piece price breakdown (tooling, casting, machining, finishing)